Visualization

 Note the somewhat unfortunate nomenclature: the forward or reverse rates should not be confused with the rate constants (kF and kR )

-We'll define: \(Delta\ Rate = Forward\ Rate - Reverse\ Rate\).
-The "Delta Rate" will measure the imbalance towards the forward direction of the reaction (i.e., the tendency of the reaction to proceed forward.)
+Note that the difference (Forward Rate - Reverse Rate) is the measure the imbalance towards the forward direction of the reaction (i.e., the tendency of the reaction to proceed forward, per unit of time.)
+That's the Reaction Rate that we defined before.
+I.e.:

 Substituting from above: